NuclearPhoenixx/windows10-apps/README.md

 For example you can remove the camera app, "get started", windows maps and many more!

----

 Just download it and give it a try.
-For the program to work you need to download the ~Batch~ *and* the ~Powershell~ script to the same directory.
+For the program to work you need to download the ´´Batch´´ *and* the ´´Powershell´´ script to the *same* directory.

 ---